frederic-perez/AmE-dictionary/data/idioms.md

 __hard on the eyes__ :two: Unattractive; ugly.
 __hard pressed__ :three: Overburdened, put upon, as in _With all these bills to pay we find ourselves hard pressed._ _You’ll be hard pressed to visit them._
 __hard to come by__ Difficult to possess, obtain, or acquire. _Steady work is hard to come by in this economy._
+__hard to say__ “Hard to say” is an idiomatic expression used to convey uncertainty or a lack of knowledge about something.
+It means that it’s difficult to predict or determine the outcome or the answer to a question, as the information is incomplete or unknown.
 __hard-luck story__ A typically self-pitying tale of misfortune, hardship, adversity, etc., told especially to gain sympathy or charity from others.
 __hard-nosed__ :two: Strict and/or unfeeling. _That guy seems so hard-nosed that I’m afraid to say hi to him!_
 __hardliner__ :three: Someone who has an unyielding, inflexible belief in some person or thing. _Susan’s not a hardliner, so I really think she’ll listen to your views on the matter._